tekknolagi/tekknolagi.github.com/_posts/2025-11-30-seeing-like-a-jit.md

 ## The fast paths

+We'll start with the view from the interpreter

+### Static properties

 Most programmers don't use most programming language features.

-We'll start with the view from the interpreter

 Look at the following Ruby code snippet: